k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 - Overridden fields must be added to a Map.
 Once added, this Map should be sent as the last parameter to the **Merge Maps of all Fields** Actor within the data generation flow.

   In the below example flow, the logic to generate the Associated_line, Associated_line_fmt, Contract_ref_id, and Description fields is overridden using MTables instead of the default generated values.
-These fields are added to a Map and are sent to the **Merge Maps of all Fields** Actor:
+These fields are added to a Map, and the Map is then sent to the **Merge Maps of all Fields** Actor:

   ![data generation example](images/data_generation_flow_example.png)